 Prioritizing Your Relationship

-It is normal to feel angry and frustrated when you lose the ability to do certain things that you used to be able to do by yourself.
-It is okay to feel angry, but it is not okay to be mean.
+It is normal to feel angry and frustrated when you lose the ability to do things that you used to do by yourself.
+Though it is okay to feel angry, it is not okay to be mean.
 Try not to take your frustrations out on those around you.
 Your caregivers and loved ones may not fully understand what you are going through, but they’re probably doing their best to help.
 Or maybe they’re not even sure how to help, or how to talk with you about it. |

 |